Juggling Dust

 Take care and be safe, everyone.
 Oh, and sweet dreams (hope they’re better than mine) xx

-We had a good stint, the drums & I
+We had a good stint, the drums and I

 Xeno’s Paradox